The building where the Stirling Festival Theatre now makes its home was built in 1927 as a “community service building” at a cost of $25,000.

-In 1984, when council made the decision to go ahead call in the wrecking crew, a small group of dedicated Stirling residents banded together to create The Stirling Performing Arts Committee.
-Marion & Bert Bastedo, Dave & Ruth Potts, Peggy Faulkner, Bob & Jean Hatton and John Lowery were the founding members of the committee, known locally as SPAC.
-Working long, dedicated hours for the cause, they marshalled a petition around town and around the area, to stop council’s plans to destroy the theatre.
+In 1984, when council made the decision to go ahead call in the wrecking crew, a small group of dedicated Stirling residents banded together to create The Stirling Performing Arts Committee (SPAC).
+Marion & Bert Bastedo, Dave & Ruth Potts, Peggy Faulkner, Bob & Jean Hatton and John Lowery were the founding members.
+Working long, dedicated hours for the cause, they marshalled a petition around town and the local area, and successfully halted council’s plans to dismantle the theatre building.

-Then they started working on fundraising to refurbish the building.
-With an Ontario Arts Council grant to help bring in performers for shows like comedians Dave Broadfoot and Don Harron, musicians like the North York Symphony Orchestra and the Elmer Eisler Singers, and professional theatre productions of shows like Noel Coward’s Private Lives.
+Then they focussed on fundraising to refurbish the building.
+An Ontario Arts Council grant supported the professional artistic costs of presenting comedians such as Dave Broadfoot and Don Harron, musicians like the North York Symphony Orchestra and the Elmer Eisler Singers, and professional theatre productions of Noel Coward’s Private Lives.
 SPAC members sold tickets from their homes, were responsible for cleaning and maintaining the theatre, and even worked very hard to make a lot of interior improvements to the space.

-A truly exciting time for SPAC, and for the future of the theatre, came in 1990 when Board Chair Alex Winkler made arrangements to buy Pierre LaCasse’s beautiful Bosendorfer grand piano for a quarter of its assessed value.
-The “Key Campaign” was kicked off in early 1991, with the 92 keys of the Bosendorfer “sold” for $100 each.
-The names of each buy is permanently inscribed on a plaque in the lobby of the theatre – check it out next time you head up to Burrell Hall for intermission.
-The theatre is very proud of the fact that our beautiful Bosendorfer is the only one between Toronto and Ottawa available for use by musicians who come into the theatre for concerts and performances.
+A truly exciting time for SPAC, and for the future of the theatre, came in 1990 when Board Chair, Alex Winkler made arrangements to buy Pierre LaCasse’s beautiful Bosendorfer grand piano for a quarter of its assessed value.
+The “Key Campaign” was kicked off in early 1991, with the 92 keys of the Bosendorfer supported by donations of $100 each.
+The names of each donor are permanently inscribed on a plaque in the lobby of the theatre – check it out next time you head up to the Eugene Burrell Hall.
+The SFT is very proud of the fact that our beautiful Bosendorfer is the only one between Toronto and Ottawa available for use by musicians who come into the theatre for concerts and performances.

-Over a decade, more than $500,000 worth of renovations have been made at the theatre, including air conditioning, new washrooms, a complete overhaul of the box office, new seating and sound baffling in the auditorium, excavation of the orchestra pit, and a complete re-wiring of the complex.
+During the next decade, more than $500,000 worth of renovations were completed by the generosity of donors and sponsors including: air conditioning, new washrooms, a complete overhaul of the box office, new seating and sound baffling in the auditorium, excavation of the orchestra pit and a complete re-wiring of the complex.